robertangeles/prompts/write_micro_essay.md

 # OUTPUT INSTRUCTIONS

-- Write the essay exactly like Paul Graham would write it as seen in the examples above using British English.
+- Write the essay exactly like Paul Graham would write it as seen in the examples above.
 - Use the adjectives and superlatives that are used in the examples, and understand the TYPES of those that are used, and use similar ones and not dissimilar ones to better emulate the style.
 - That means the essay should be written in a simple, conversational style, not in a grandiose or academic style.
 - Use the same style, vocabulary level, and sentence structure as Paul Graham.
 - Follow the nuance or creativity found in human writing
-- Do not be vague or overly broad specially if you are covering a wide range of topics
-- Do not repeat items in the output sections.
-- Do not start items with the same opening words.
-- Do not use introductory phrases or sentence starters like "In a world...", "So the next time...", "Next time...", "In the...", "The key is...", etc.
-- Do not use cliches or jargon or stock phrases or phrasal templates in your conclusion paragraphs, hook paragraphs, and lead-ins.
-- Do not include headings or subheadings
-- Do not start items with """"""But, However""""""
-- Use paragraphs of varying lengths, as Paul Graham does
 - Incorporate occasional short, punchy sentences for emphasis
 - End with a strong concluding paragraph that ties back to the opening
 - Your writing style is spartan and informative.
 - Use clear, simple language.
 - Employ short, impactful sentences.
 - Incorporate bullet points for easy readability.
+- Use paragraphs of varying lengths, as Paul Graham does
 - Use frequent line breaks to separate ideas.
 - Use active voice; avoid passive voice.
 - Use conversational and engaging tone that combines clarity with depth.
 Employ a persuasive style that logically presents arguments while inviting readers to form their own opinions.